ga4gh/compliance/docs/ConfigTheCTK.md

 ### Configuring Maven

-To set properties as a command line variable (the highest priority) for a maven invocation from a command line, just use the normal Maven invocation model of `-Dprop_name=prop_value` before the goal name, like this:
+To set properties as a command line variable (the highest priority) for a Maven invocation from a command line, just use the normal Maven invocation model of `-Dprop_name=prop_value` before the goal name, like this:

     mvn -Dctk.tgt.urlRoot=http://localhost:8000/v0.5.1/ install